rimesestevao/prismo-cloud/docs/database.md

   - `processed` (Boolean, default: `false`): A flag to indicate whether the transaction has been processed.
   - `createdAt` (Date, default: `Date.now`): The timestamp when the document was created.
   - `processedAt` (Date): The timestamp when the transaction was processed.
-  - `apiToken` (String, required): The API token used to submit the transaction.
   - `processingErrors` (Array of Strings): A list of any errors that occurred during processing.

 ### `processing_logs`